-Since the inception of the program in January 2009, the Fed has spent $1.21 trillion in the agency MBS market, or 96.5 percent of the allocated $1.25 trillion, which is scheduled to run out in March 2010.
-This leaves $44.1 billion left to purchase MBS coupons in the TBA market.
+Since the inception of the program the Federal Reserve has spent $959.13 billion, or 76.7% of the allocated $1.25 trillion which is scheduled to run out in March 2010.

 Of the net $18.10 billion purchases made in the week ending October 21:

 - $200 million was used to buy 30 year 4.0 MBS coupons.
 1.1 percent of total weekly purchases

 - $2.70 billion was used to buy 30 year 4.5 MBS coupons.
 14.9 percent of total weekly purchases

 - $6.08 billion was used to buy 30 year 5.0 MBS coupons.
 33.6 percent of total weekly purchases

 - $7.03 billion was used to buy 30 year 5.5 MBS coupons.
 38.8 percent of total weekly purchases